jhong40/gitcommand/README.md

 -rw-r--r-- 1 root root 41 Jul 21 17:12 new_feature

-git switch new_feature   # switch to new branch git checkout new_feature git branch root@kubernetes01:~/gitpractice# git branch
+git switch new_feature   # switch to new branch git switch -c branch1    # create and switch to it

+git checkout new_feature
+git branch
+root@kubernetes01:~/gitpractice# git branch